Monday, October 6, 2025

 "seeing, listening, sensing, and knowing are inherently your original nature, which is also called original mind.
 There is no Buddha other than the mind" (Jia 2006, 77).

-In this way, Mǎzǔ undercuts any dualism between a pure, unconstructed 'nature of mind' and a saṃsārically 'constructed' everyday mode of perception.
-The functioning, ordinary mind is the same as the nature of the mind.
-Not only are they ontologically the same from the viewpoint of absolute truth, but Mind's nature is revealed in ordinary modes of perception and even in failed efforts to reveal it.
-It does not matter to 'the nature of hearing' that sounds are intuited through culturally constructed modes of listening.
+In this way, Mǎzǔ dismantles any dualism between a pure, unconstructed 'nature of mind' and a saṃsāric, constructed mode of everyday perception.
+The ordinary, functioning mind is none other than the nature of Mind itself.
+Not only are they ontologically identical from the standpoint of ultimate truth, but the nature of Mind is revealed precisely through ordinary modes of perception—even through our failed or deluded attempts to reveal it.
+From this perspective, it makes no difference to 'the nature of hearing' that sounds are intuited through culturally or historically constructed modes of listening.

 Grasping dharmas